Solid State Bus-Comp: A Large-Scale and Diverse Dataset for Dynamic Range Compressor Virtual Analog Modeling: Experiments

 \subsection{Black-Box Methods}

 Table~\ref{tab:results-black-box} illustrates the benchmarking results on black-box methods.
-It can be observed that 1) Regarding different model configurations, LSTM and TCN models will directly improve the model performance when increasing the model size, while only the models conditioned on TTFiLM and TVFiLM layers will improve in GCN and S4 models.
-We speculate this is because when these models are conditioned on the FiLM layer, the conditioning layer is not strong enough and will perform worse when increasing the model sizes.
-In contrast, the TFiLM layer is effective but has too many parameters, leading to learning problems when scaling up the model sizes.
-2) Regarding different conditional layers, LSTM models with TVConcat perform significantly better than pseudo concatenation.
-In TCN, GCN, and S4 models, TVFiLM surprisingly performs the best, indicating the effectiveness of time-varying modeling when simulating analog compressors.
-It is also worth noting that the models conditioned with TFiLM generally perform second, followed by the TTFiLM models with similar performances, indicating its effectiveness in reducing model parameters and computational costs.
-3) Regarding different model types, GCN generally performs the best, indicating the effectiveness of WaveNet-style dilated convolutions, followed by the S4 and TCN models conditioned on TTFiLM and TVFiLM.
-It is worth noting that the LSTM model with TVConcat outperforms many other baselines, showing the importance of the conditioning layer.
-4) Regarding different test scenarios, LSTM models with TVConcat and TCN, GCN, and S4 models with TFiLM, TTFiLM, and TVFiLM achieve outstanding performance in both seen and unseen parameter settings.
-In contrast, a performance gap can be observed in simpler conditioning layers.
-This indicates the advanced generalization ability brought by the adequate temporal-varying conditional layers.
+Several key observations can be made: 1) Regarding the effectiveness of parameter scaling, LSTM and TCN models consistently benefit from increased model size.
+In contrast, GCN and S4 models only improve when conditioned on TTFiLM or TVFiLM layers.
+We speculate that the baseline FiLM layers used in these models are not expressive enough, leading to degraded performance as model capacity increases.
+On the other hand, TFiLM is powerful but introduces too many parameters, which may cause training instability in larger models.
+2) Regarding parameter efficiency across different models, the LSTM model with TVConcat at 8.0K parameters achieves competitive results compared to larger models, and the S4 models with TVFiLM and TTFiLM reach near SOTA performance under 12K parameters.
+In contrast, models using TFiLM layers often require significantly more parameters to achieve comparable performance, making them unsuited for resource-constrained environments.
+3) Regarding different conditioning layers, LSTM models with TVConcat perform significantly better than with simple concatenation.
+For TCN, GCN, and S4 models, TVFiLM surprisingly achieves the best performance, highlighting the effectiveness of time-varying modulation in modeling analog compressors.
+TFiLM generally ranks second, followed closely by TTFiLM, which offers a favorable trade-off between performance and parameter efficiency.
+4) Regarding different model types, GCN consistently outperforms other architectures, demonstrating the strength of WaveNet-style dilated convolutions.
+S4 and TCN models with TTFiLM or TVFiLM also perform well.
+Notably, LSTM models with TVConcat outperform many other baselines, emphasizing the importance of temporal conditioning.
+5) Regarding the generalization ability to unseen test scenarios, LSTM models with TVConcat and TCN, GCN, and S4 models with TFiLM, TTFiLM, and TVFiLM maintain strong performance on both seen and unseen parameter settings.
+In contrast, models using simpler conditioning layers exhibit noticeable performance drops under unseen testing senarios.